BChow5/Obsidian-Notes/ACIT3420 - Windows Server/Lectures/Lecture 10.md

 	- stub
 		- copy of a zone that contains only records used to locate name servers (redirects the requests to a server that can answer it)
 		- subset of records: glue host (A) records, Start of Authority (SOA), Name Server (NS) records
+	- AD Integrate Zone
+		- zone data is stored in AD DS rather than zone files
+		- only available on domain controllers
+		- high availability and redundancy
+		- harder to restore in a disaster
+- dns records
+	- host
+		- A for ipv4
+		- AAAA for ipv6
+	- mail exchange (MX)
+	- service record (SRV)
+	- name server (NS)
+	- alias (CNAME)
 - top level domain
 	- a Top Level Domain is the last part of a domain name in a web address after the .
 	- highest level in the hierarchal domain
+		- e.g. .com
 - second level domain
 	- part of the domain name that is on the left of the .
 	- e.g. like google